Jpshirey5/Boosted_Tech_Co./README.md

-# React Portfolio
+# Boosted Tech Co.
+Portfolio

 ## Description
-This project is version 2 of my personal portfolio made 100% with React.
+This project is version 1 of a business website made for Boosted Technology Co. made 100% with React.

 ## Table of Contents
 * [Usage](#usage)